fknives/Android-Tutorial-Test-ShowCase/codekata/robolectric.instructionset.md

 ## Conclusion

-With that we finished our Robolectric tests, setup might be a bit tidious but we can use TestRules to make the setup reusable.
+With that we finished our Robolectric tests, setup might be a bit tedious but we can use TestRules to make the setup reusable.
 In fact we will do that in the next session.

 What we have learned:
 - How to use Robolectric to verify context dependent classes